mp5maker/library/dev/github/github.md

 ----
     git commit -m "Some Text" {Commit}
     git commit --amend -m "Git Hub Starting {Change the name of the commit}
+    git commit -a -m "Refactor the code" {It stages then commits the message}
 ---
 Revert
 ---